nkonstantinou/myrtanipieri.com/content/authors/admin/_index.md

 - Researcher
 ---

-I direct the `Brain and Cognitive Science (BaCS)` lab at the `Department of Rehabilitation Sciences, Cyprus University of Technology (CUT)`, based in Limassol, Cyprus.
-BaCS' research is focused on attention, working memory and perception in healthy people and patients with neurological and psychiatric disorders.
-We employ behavioural experimental methods together with neuroimaging (MRI) and non-invasive brain stimulation (TMS, tDCS) methods.
+I direct the `Pieri Lab` at the Department of Life and Health Sciences, University of Nicosia, based in Nicosia, Cyprus.
+My lab’s research is focused on `gastrointestinal physiology` and `nutrient transport` in various physiological and pathophysiological conditions.
+We are also interested in inherited kidney disorders and the role of the `Unfolded Protein Response (UPR)` in human pathology.
+We have incorporated a repertoire of in vitro and in vivo models to address our research questions.
+Cell culture, migration, proliferation, wound healing assays, in vitro digestion models, animal models of disease and more.
+We are also interested in `Science outreach and Education` related to Human Anatomy and Physiology.